Citizens Advised To Pay Property Tax Till Dec 31 To Get Special Discount - UrduPoint

 Citizens Advised To Pay Property Tax Till Dec 31 To Get Special Discount

-The citizens have been advised to hurry up as just 10 days left to get this special offer and pay the property tax before Dec 31.
+The citizens have been advised to hurry up as just five days left to get this special offer and pay the property tax before Dec 31.

 An Excise and Taxation department spokesman informed that strict action in accordance with the law would be taken against the defaulters and fines would also be imposed after Dec 31.